Droogans/unmaintainable-code/README.md

 #### Convert Indirectly

-Java offers great opportunity for obfuscation whenever you have to convert.
+Java offers a great opportunity for obfuscation whenever you have to convert.
 As a simple example, if you have to convert a double to a String, go circuitously, via Double with `new Double(d).toString()` rather than the more direct `Double.toString(d)`.
 You can, of course, be far more circuitous than that!
 Avoid any conversion techniques recommended by the Conversion Amanuensis.
 You get bonus points for every extra temporary object you leave littering the heap after your conversion.

 #### Nesting